shaoyn0817/neural-art/README.md

 # neural-art
 Implement the neural-art transformation algorithm with Tensorflow.
-The orign paper is  in https://arxiv.org/abs/1508.06576.
+The orign paper is https://arxiv.org/abs/1508.06576.